mauriciomani/NFL-running-backs-height/README-en.md

 the idea of analizing running backs´ database comes from an article wrote by `bleacherreport.com`.
 Has NFL learned from the past?
 Do we have the best possible running backs?
 BJKissel tried to design
 the best possible running back, based on height, weight and speed.
 He took as reference 2013 running backs.
-For all that, what is history saying?
+For all that, what is history telling us about?

 <br/>
 <p align="center">